Concentration: Moderate and Severe Disabilities

 Partially Online Concentration

-The Moderate and Severe Disabilities (MSD) is one of two specialized programs the University of Louisville offers that is designed for licensed teachers looking to become certified to teach Special Education in their state, and is open only to licensed teachers.
-It provides a strong foundation in general education content, special education theory and methods, and teaching experience.
+The Moderate and Severe Disabilities (MSD) is a concentration available within the Master of Education in Special Education degree at the University of Louisville, designed only for licensed teachers looking to become certified to teach Special Education in their state.
+The MSD concentration provides a strong foundation in general education content, special education theory and methods, and teaching experience.